-The results from the analysis are summarized in Table 4-3 and Table 4-4.
-Plots of the hazard functions and survival functions for these agricultural measures are provided in Appendix A. A Weibull distribution was used to represent the hazard function for each.
-The parameters estimated through power curve fits and the estimated scale and shape parameters of the Weibull function are reported in Table 4-3.
-The resulting estimates of median survival lives are reported in Table 4-4 and compared to SCE's ex ante estimates of effective useful lives.
+The results from the analysis are summarized in Table 4-2 and Table 4-3.
+Plots of the hazard functions and survival functions for these non-lighting measures are provided in Appendix A. A Weibull distribution was used to represent the hazard function for each.
+The parameters estimated through power curve fits and the